jufab/opentelemetry-angular-interceptor/README.md

 * fetch:(boolean) Activate fetch plugin
 * documentLoad: (boolean) Activate documentLoad plugin

+#### External Configuration

+Instrumentation example project have an external configuration to show how you can do it.

 ### Angular module

 You need 3 modules to add to your application.